European Diploma in Intensive Care Medicine (EDIC)

 Translation & Validity of the EDIC Certificate

-ESICM delivers a Diploma in Intensive Care for those who have passed the EDIC Part I and II and performed the required amount of training, thus fulfilling the set criteria for receiving the Diploma.
+ESICM delivers a Diploma in Intensive Care for those who have passed the EDIC Part I & II and successfully completed the required amount of training, thus fulfilling the set criteria for receiving the Diploma.
 This Diploma is in English only.
-Its recognition at the national level is based upon national authorities (ex document).
+Its recognition at national level is based on national regulations.

 For all queries about EDIC, please e-mail the EDIC Secretariat .